oat-sa/doc-lti1p3/docs/libraries/lib-lti1p3-proctoring/doc/service/tool.md

 );

+// you also can send a control for an ACS claim
+$controlResult = $acsClient->sendControlForClaim(
+    $registration,         // [required] as the tool, it will call the platform of this registration
+    $control,              // [required] with provided ACS control
+    $payload->getAcs()     // [required] from the ACS claim (got at LTI launch)

+);

-// or you also can call directly for an given URL (avoid payload construction) /** @var AcsControlResultInterface $controlResult */
+// or you also can send a control to an given URL
+/** @var AcsControlResultInterface $controlResult */
 $controlResult = $acsClient->sendControl(
     $registration,              // [required] as the tool, it will call the platform of this registration